Attention#

 \[\begin{split} \mathbf{K}_{N \times d} = \begin{bmatrix} \phi_{1-1} & \phi_{1} & \phi_{1+1} \\ \phi_{2-1} & \phi_{2} & \phi_{2+1} \\ \phi_{3-1} & \phi_{3} & \phi_{3+1} \\ \vdots & \vdots & \vdots \\ \phi_{N-1} & \phi_{N} & \phi_{N+1} \end{bmatrix} \end{split}\]

-where each row represents a local porosity window (local geological pattern) extracted from Well 1 and centered at location \(i\) and the full key matrix stacks all local geological patterns into the attention memory bank.
+where each row represents a local porosity window (local geological pattern) extracted from Well 1 and centered at location \(i\) and the full key matrix stacks all local geological patterns into the attention reference (memory) analog.

 1. Pair each key window with the collocated permeability value from Well 1 to form the values (V)